DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - Main display as "touchscreen"-like, mainly for note events editing (silences, notes, AC'd notes, or 8-preset defined ratchets), into 16x64 grid.

-- FroeZe sequencer can deliver +10V 1ms triggers, (without FroeZe-X expander, for ac'd notes: **-10V** 1ms instead), or audio (thanks to internal QuadPercs engines).
+- FroeZe sequencer can deliver +10V 1ms triggers (without FroeZe-X expander, for ac'd notes: **-10V** 1ms instead), or audio (thanks to internal QuadPercs engines).

 - Any instrument track can be **SOLO**ed (except AC track).
 Multiple SOLO is possible.